 People working in bars and restaurants are dependent on tips as their salary is quite low.
 If you go to a bar or a restaurant, at least 10% is recommended.

 There is a strong influence of the Arabic and Indian cuisine in Kenya.
-When in Kenya please try some of the following local food like:
+Please try some of the following local Kenyan dishes like:

 - Chapati with beans in coconut sauce